How to organise a wake

 The cost of a wake can vary greatly dependent on the venue, the number of people you expect to attend and the catering options you choose.

 If your budget is limited, we recommend holding the wake at home and providing the food yourself or asking attendees to bring a dish along.
-Alternatively, families may choose to hold a smaller wake, inviting family members and close friends only.

 For more funeral planning ideas, see our guidance and advice area or contact us for help arranging a funeral for a loved one.